Page 5 — Prompt Flow & Agents

 Page Layout

-The page has four tabs across the top:
+The page has eight tabs in the left navigation panel:

 | Tab | Purpose |